USF-AI-Fall-2025/assignment-05-data-challenge-1-jcol4/README.md

 ### WAGE_YEAR4
 ![WAGE_YEAR4](plots/hist_WAGE_YEAR4.png)

+As is shown in the following histograms made in the jupyter notebook, the numerical columns showcase a range of values from 0 to 6000000, representing the individual district code of each line in the csv.
+For the remaining numerical columns, the ranges fluctuate but generally fall within 0 and ~100,000.
+Specifically, the range for WAGE_YEAR1 is 0-97993.0, WAGE_YEAR2 is 0-132847.0, WAGE_YEAR3 is 0-146728.0 and WAGE_YEAR4 is 0-153910.0.
+Looking at the histograms, we can see that none of the data is normally distributed within all of the numerical columns.

 3. Semantics: What is the meaning of the columns?
 Are any columns related to other columns?
 (If so, how?)